Freya-Tenebrae/So_Long/README.md

 make bonus
 ```

-> advenced So_Long have some improvement : a multi level management, and three types of ennemy (static, path, following).
+> advenced So_Long have some improvement : a multi level management, and two types of ennemy (static or followint a predeterminated path).

 ### Exemple of uses